|Nutrition Facts (per serving)|

 The recipe doesn't call for salt because the mussels are naturally briny.
-Also, while it's traditional to use shallots with mussels, it's fine if all you can get are onions.
+Also, while it's traditional to use shallots with mussels, it's fine if you use onions.

 4 pounds fresh mussels

 1/2 cup white wine

 2 cloves garlic, thinly sliced, not chopped or minced

 4 tablespoons (2 ounces) unsalted butter